 The Museum remains open between 09.00 AM and 04.00 PM from Mondays to Saturdays.

-The best time to visit the Vatican Museums would be right after its opening time.
+The best time to visit Vatican Museum would be right after its opening time.
 Being one of Rome’s most popular attractions, the Museums tend to remain crowded throughout the week, with the crowd only gathering strength as the day progresses.

 The Vatican Museums remain closed on Sundays and other designated Vatican holidays.